Lei-Tin/Rei-Bot/README.md

 - /playlist-remove [name] [index] - To remove a song from the playlist with the given name and index
 - /playlist-show - To show all the playlists available in the current server
 - /playlist-view [name] - To show the songs in the playlist with a given name
-- /playlist-enqueue [name] - To enqueue a playlist to the currently playing queue
+- /playlist-enqueue [name] [shuffle] - To enqueue a playlist to the currently playing queue, with an option to shuffle or not

 # Requirements